materialstyle/materialstyle/README.md

 Have a bug or a feature request?
 Please read the [issue guidelines](https://github.com/materialstyle/materialstyle/blob/main/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/materialstyle/materialstyle/issues/new).

 ## Documentation
-Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://materialstyle.github.io/>.
+Material Style's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://materialstyle.github.io/>.
 The docs may also be run locally.

 ### Running documentation locally
 1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).